-Nonconforming Lot: A lot that does not meet one (1) or more of the requirements of this Ordinance, but was lawfully created before the adoption of the Ordinance standards that cause it to be noncomplying.
+Nonconforming Lot: A lot that does not meet one (1) or more of the requirements of this Ordinance, but was lawfully created before the effective date of the Ordinance standards that cause it to be noncomplying.

-Nonconforming Sign: A sign that does not meet one (1) or more of the requirements of this Ordinance, but was lawfully constructed or erected before the adoption of the Ordinance provisions that cause it to be noncomplying.
+Nonconforming Sign: A sign that does not meet one (1) or more of the requirements of this Ordinance, but was lawfully constructed or erected before the effective date of the Ordinance provisions that cause it to be noncomplying.

-Nonconforming Site Feature: A site feature that does not meet one (1) or more of the requirements of this Ordinance, but was lawfully constructed or erected before the adoption of the Ordinance standards that cause it to be noncomplying.
+Nonconforming Site Feature: A site feature that does not meet one (1) or more of the requirements of this Ordinance, but was lawfully constructed or erected before the effective date of the Ordinance standards that cause it to be noncomplying.

-Nonconforming Structure: A structure other than a sign that does not meet one (1) or more of the standards of this Ordinance, but was lawfully constructed or erected before the adoption of the Ordinance standards that cause it to be noncomplying.
+Nonconforming Structure: A structure other than a sign that does not meet one (1) or more of the standards of this Ordinance, but was lawfully constructed or erected before the effective date of the Ordinance standards that cause it to be noncomplying.

-Nonconforming Use: A use of land, building or structure that does not meet one (1) or more of the standards of this Ordinance, but was lawfully established before the adoption of the Ordinance provisions that cause it to be noncomplying.
+Nonconforming Use: A use of land, building or structure that does not meet one (1) or more of the standards of this Ordinance, but was lawfully established before the effective date of the Ordinance provisions that cause it to be noncomplying.